Ringworm in Children

 • Antifungal medicine taken by mouth for 4 to 8 weeks.
 Some children may need longer treatment.

 • Special shampoo to help get rid of the fungus.
-Shampoos can't replace the oral medicine, but you can use shampoo in addition to them.
+Shampoos can't replace the oral medicine.
+But you can use shampoo in addition to them.

-Ringworm of the nails can be difficult to cure.
-It is usually treated with antifungal medicine taken by mouth.
+Ringworm of the nails can be hard to cure.
+It is often treated with antifungal medicine taken by mouth for many months.

 Ringworm rarely has serious complications.